Ganglet/OCR_Extraction/README.md

 ## ✨ Overview

 **OCR Extraction** is a robust microservice designed to transform unstructured document images (Passports, Visas, Emirates IDs) into structured, validated JSON data.
-Built with **FastAPI** and **Google Gemini Vision**, it leverages the power of Multimodal LLMs to handle complex OCR tasks that traditional methods struggle with, such as:
+Built with **FastAPI** and **Google Gemini**, it leverages the power of multimodal LLMs to handle complex OCR tasks that traditional methods struggle with, such as:

 *   **🔍 Multi-Format Support:** Handles JPG, PNG, and PDF files automatically.
 *   **🧠 Intelligent Extraction:** Uses context-aware AI to correct orientation and disambiguate characters (e.g., '1' vs 'I').